ktweel/comp20-ktweel/mbta/readme.md

   the closest Red Line station and its distance away in miles
 - a green polyline connects the current location and the nearest subway station
-- (insert line about JSON API once implemented)
+- The JSON API has been implemented to provide the upcoming subway times for each station when its marker is clicked, and this data is sorted by destinatin and time til arrival.

 I used the Havershine function from stackoverflow referenced in the assignment

-I spent approximately 10ish hours on this assignment
+I spent approximately 15 hours on this assignment